percona/portal-doc/docs/advisors/checks/mongodb-inconsistent-indexes-across-shards.md

 (OR)

-- Issue an index build db.collection.createIndex() from a mongos instance.
-The operation only builds the collection's index on the shard(s) missing the index.
+- Issue an index build **db.collection.createIndex()** from a mongos instance.
+The operation only builds the collection's index on the shards missing the index.

 **The index properties differ across the shards,**